I'm trying to lose weight. Should I cut back on coffee?

 Answer From Katherine Zeratsky, R.D., L.D.

-It depends on the type of coffee you drink.
-A plain cup of brewed coffee has less than 5 calories — and no fat.
-But if you dress up your coffee with extras, whether at home or your favorite coffee shop, you also add extra calories.
+It depends on how you drink your coffee.
+A plain cup of brewed coffee has less than 5 calories and no fat.
+But if you add extras to your coffee, you also add extra calories.
+This is true both at home and at a coffee shop.

 See how many calories these extras can add to your coffee:

-• Heavy whipping cream: 101 calories for 2 tablespoons (1 ounce, or about 30 milliliters)
+• Heavy whipping cream: 101 calories for 2 tablespoons (1 fluid ounce, or about 30 grams).

-When you're at your local coffee shop, check out the nutrition information before you order.
+When you're at your local coffee shop, check out the calorie count before you order.
+Some shops list the calories on the menu.
+Others list calories online.
 Some coffee drinks can have hundreds of calories.

-Occasional indulgence is fine.
-But remember that when it comes to weight loss, all calories count — even calories in liquid form.
+Having a coffee drink with extras is fine sometimes.
+But when it comes to weight loss, all calories count.
+That includes calories in liquid form.

 From Mayo Clinic to your inbox